 Public transport operates an integrated fare system enabling passengers to obtain a free transfer from one method of public transport to another within a period of 1 hour and 15 minutes.
 There are different types of travel cards and transport passes in Barcelona, valid throughout the public transport network (metro, buses, tram and suburban rail).
-They can be purchased at metro stations, tram stations and in tobacconists and newsagents.
+They can be purchased at metro stations or tram stations and tobacconists and newsagents.
 They can also be purchased online (https://tickets.tmb.cat/en)

-Taxis with a green light can be hailed in the street when you raise your hand.
+Taxis: Taxis with a green light can be hailed on the street.
+All taxis accept credit cards.

 Taxi telephone: Taxi Ecològic +34 932 78 30 00 – Radio Taxi + 34 933 03 30 33

-Smoking is banned in public spaces, including the conference venues.
+Smoking is banned in all public spaces, including the conference venue.

 Most establishments accept credit cards.

-Tipping in bars and restaurants is not mandatory in Barcelona, but if you want to leave a tip, 5% is recommended.
+Tipping in bars and restaurants is not mandatory in Barcelona, but if you tip, 5% is recommended.

 In Barcelona there are two official languages, Spanish and Catalan, but English is spoken in many stores, bars and restaurants in the city centre.